Cap

 A cap is a flat headgear, usually with a visor.
 Caps have crowns that fit very close to the head.
 They made their first appearance as early as 3200 BC.
+The origin of the word "cap" comes from the Old French word "chapeau" which means "head covering".
+Over time, the word has evolved and changed its meaning, but it still retains its association with headwear.
 Caps typically have a visor, or no brim at all.
 They are popular in casual and informal settings, and are seen in sports and fashion.
 They are typically designed for warmth, and often incorporate a visor to block sunlight from the eyes.
 They come in many shapes, sizes, and are of different brands.
 Baseball caps are one of the most common types of cap.